If kombucha is already a regular part of your wellness repertoire, then you may want to take note of another gut-loving elixir: drinking vinegars.

 As a fermented food, raw vinegar contains friendly bacteria (probiotics) that support the health of the GI tract.
 The probiotics in vinegar and other fermented foods have been widely studied for their effects on human health.

-The reported beneficial effects of probiotic consumption include improvement of constipation, diarrhea, and intestinal inflammatory conditions (such as Crohn’s disease, ulcerative colitis, irritable bowel syndrome, and necrotizing enterocolitis), and the prevention of allergies in infants.
+Preliminary research has reported beneficial effects of probiotic consumption with issues such as constipation, diarrhea, and intestinal inflammatory conditions (such as ulcerative colitis, irritable bowel syndrome, and necrotizing enterocolitis), and may aid in the prevention of allergies in infants.12345 More research must be done however.

-Supplementing the diet with probiotics (from fermented foods and supplements) has been shown to boost immune system function, improve the symptoms of lactose intolerance, and can even prevent infection from disease causing microorganisms.
+Supplementing the diet with probiotics (from fermented foods and supplements) has been shown to support immune system function, improve the symptoms of lactose intolerance, and may even prevent infection from disease causing microorganisms.6 These early studies are preliminary and do require further follow up however.

 Controlling Blood Sugar Levels With Drinking Vinegars